 Get enough sleep

-A crucial part of staying safe on the road is making sure you’re well rested.
-(Despite what you might have heard, coffee is not a replacement for sleep!)
-A
+A crucial part of staying safe on the road is making sure you’re well rested (Despite what you might have heard, coffee is not a replacement for sleep!).
+A study from the CDC found that drivers who are tired can be just as dangerous as drunk drivers, so it’s important to get the recommended seven to nine hours of sleep each night.

 Here are some tips that can help you stay rested, stay safe and avoid fatigue on the road: